scalameta/scalafmt/docs/configuration.md

 #### Force After

-> If set, forces newline after `implicit`.
-Otherwise, newline can still be added
+> If set, forces newline after `implicit` (even if the parameter list would
+> fit on one line).
+Otherwise, newline can still be added unless `before` is
-> unless `before` is true, or the entire implicit parameter list fits on a line,
+> true, or the entire implicit parameter list fits on a line, or config style
-> or config style is false.
+> is false.

 ```scala mdoc:scalafmt
 maxColumn = 60